 Yes! – especially with the kind of lifestyle we lead in Singapore, with frequent trips abroad and weekends away.
 If you have a good worldwide insurance plan, you’re likely to be well-covered.
 Our jewellery insurance also covers for unexplained or accidental loss.
 That means that if little hands get into your jewels – which they do and will! – and your ring goes missing, you’ll still be covered.
 We recently had a case of a woman on a flight where a diamond fell out of the setting of her $50,000 ring.
 Everyone onboard set out looking for it – cabin staff, passengers and everyone – but they couldn’t find it.
 Luckily, her ring was covered and she got her money back.

 #3 What does it cover?

-Accidental loss, unexplained loss and theft – basically, everything you can think of.
+Accidental loss and damage, unexplained loss and theft – basically, everything you can think of.